 Abuse and/or overdose of opioids and prescription drugs can lead to life-threatening medical conditions and even death.
 The best strategy to take if you or someone you know is hooked on these drugs is to seek out medical detox and addiction treatment.

 Opioid addiction is a highly serious matter as it can ruin your career, strain your relationships with others and have devasting effects on your physical, emotional and mental health.
-Our team of professionals at Authentic Recovery Center — many who are in recovery themselves — take an evidence-based approach to helping your overcome your addiction.
-Providing medically supervised detox, 12-step support groups, individualized therapy and many other key resources, we can help you take back control of your life.
+Our team of professionals at Authentic Recovery Center — many who are in recovery themselves — take an evidence-based approach to helping you overcome your addiction.
+Providing medically supervised detox, trauma-informed care, 12-step and alternative treatment support groups, individualized therapy and many other key resources, we can help you take back control of your life.